Flagsmith/flagsmith-homepage/static/pages-blog-markdown/customer-story-evervault.md

 <img width="100%" src="/static/images/blog/post_images/evervault-logo.svg"/>

-At Bullet Train, we love to share how our customers are using feature flagging in their day-to-day.
+At Flagsmith, we love to share how our customers are using feature flagging in their day-to-day.
 We caught up with Jonny over at Evervault to learn more about his company and the ins-and-outs of how they use feature flags.

 ## Please tell us a little bit about yourself and your company: